HoriaSt/event-log-partitioning/README.md

 It should be stored in a folder named "data" on the main folder (or the hardcoded data path variable requires adjustment).
 The code will recreate some CSV files before sending the data to PostgreSQL; therefore, additional storage space is required.

 ## System Requirements
 Approximately 500MBs of storage space is needed for the required data and for parsing the cleaned information.
+Moreover, creating the event log and parsing it to a XES file requieres an aditional 778MBs of storage.

 The required packages to be installed are:
 - pandas